atait/lytest/README.md

 The "contained" function (BasicWaveguides) is *not* a pytest function.
 It takes an (empty) cell, modifies that cell, and returns nothing.
 Optional arguments are allowed.
 They cannot start with "test_" or end with "\_test".
 There is a bit of a magic associated with declaring and debugging contained layouts, discussed below.
 For now, just go with that way of thinking about it.

-The pytest function (test_BasicWaveguides) is essentially just a renaming of `difftest_it` wrapping your contained geometry function.
+The pytest function (`test_BasicWaveguides`) is essentially just a renaming of `difftest_it` wrapping your contained geometry function.
 Difftest it implements compiling the test layout, the XOR test, and error reporting.
 All of these second functions have the exact same format, which is why they are written as one-liners.
 If you want to disable a test from running automatically with pytest, just comment out this second function.

 Why two functions?
 The first is a normal-ish function.
 It can be called, examined, used to save to file.
-It is useful beyond being a test.
+It is useful beyond being a test (see below).
 The second is run automatically and has a whole bunch of other things happening, such as the XOR testing itself.

 #### Making it a better test
 Put in a few permutations of arguments.
 Check corner cases.
 Maybe intentionally break it using `pytest.raises`.